EveryVoiceTTS/EveryVoice/docs/install.md

 # Installation

-In order to train on GPUs, you must install PyTorch and Cuda, Python 3.10 or more recent, a number of other dependencies, and EveryVoice itself.
+In order to use EveryVoice on GPUs, you must install PyTorch and Cuda, Python 3.10 or more recent, a number of other dependencies, and EveryVoice itself.
+The following sections describe three ways to accomplish this:

 ## Using Pip